 Bumper cars are one of those rides that have stood the test of time.
 You see them at amusement parks, carnivals, and fairs.
 They also appeal to all ages.
 Young kids all the way up to adults can ride bumper cars and enjoy them, until someone gets whacked from behind and gets injured.
-Although most places with bumper cars have warning signs saying not to bump each other, that’s kind of the point and people rarely follow this warning.
+Although most places with bumper cars have warning signs saying not to bump each other, that’s kind of the point of the ride and people rarely follow this warning.

 Common injuries that can occur from bumper cars include: